renatogusani/iot-19411076/README.md

 Step 8: Click on "Add action" to save the rule.

 Your AWS IoT rule is now configured to send messages from your Node-RED flow to the DynamoDB table you created in step 3.

+### Step 5: Verify Data in DynamoDB

+Here are the step-by-step technical details for verifying data in DynamoDB:

+1. Wait for the Node-RED flow to publish some simulated sensor data to AWS IoT Core.

+2. Go to the AWS DynamoDB console and select the table that you created in step 3.

+3. Click on the "Items" tab to see the list of items in the table.

+4. Check if the simulated sensor data is being written to the table by verifying the values in the items.

+5. You can also use the "Query" tab to search for specific items based on the item attributes.

+6. If you see the simulated sensor data in the table, then the integration between Node-RED and AWS DynamoDB is working correctly.